 To me, work-life balance means getting s*** done at work in a timely and proactive fashion.
 Because once it’s done, you’ve earned the time to be choosy with what you do next.
 You can start tipping the balance scales toward life rather than work.
 You can prove to your employers (or bosses, clients and colleagues) that you’re accountable, self-motivated, disciplined, but also good with your time management.

-Here are five things you can start doing right away to add a little more life onto your scale, and bring about more balance at work.
+Here are five things you can start doing right away to add a little more life onto your scale and bring about more work-life balance in your career.

 Keep a realistic schedule